 Naruto felt a flash of guilt.
 But he reminded himself that the whole thing had been for Iruka-sensei's own protection.
 At least aside from the part where he wanted to test his exciting new technique.
 And the part where he wanted revenge on a bastard who'd been one smart choice away from murdering some random classmate of Naruto's.

 Iruka-sensei stared at Mizuki, who was lying in the foetal position snivelling, "No more... please, no more..."

 "What the heck happened, Naruto?!"

-"He tried to throw his giant shuriken thing at me, but forgot to let go.
-After he got over the pain of stabbing himself with all the corners, he had a nervous breakdown over what a pathetic failure of a ninja he was.
-That made him collapse on top of it, which is how he got all those other injuries."
-Naruto explained confidently.
+"He tried to throw his giant shuriken thing at me, but forgot to let go," Naruto said matter-of-factly.
+"After he got over the pain of stabbing himself with all the corners, he had a nervous breakdown over what a miserable failure of a ninja he was.
+That made him collapse on top of the shuriken, which is how he got all those other injuries."

-"Uh-huh.
-And what really happened?"
+"Uh-huh," Iruka-sensei said.
+"And what really happened?"